yiphei/yif-AI/deep_sight_transformer/README.md

 Next, let's proceed to the three components of any objective function: model output, ground truth, and a minimization function.

-On model output, first note that it is hard to make one output fulfill two predictive functions, so a different output than the one used for next token prediction is preferred.
+On model output, first note that it is hard to make one output – or two closely derived outputs – fulfill two objective functions because different objective functions can cannibalize each other.
+Hence, a different output than the one used for next token prediction is preferred.
 Furthermore, this output must be used by the model to produce the downstream next token prediction output, so it must play an important role in the latter's computational graph.
 In a decoder-only transformer, the choice is essentially a hidden state, which is too transient.
 Alternatively, something more complicated is possible but runs the risk of bloating the model and hindering the gradient flow.
 However, in an encoder-decoder transformer, there are two naturally distinct outputs, and the decoder attends to the encoder output in every single decoder layer.
 Moreover, since the encoder focuses more on understanding and the decoder more on predicting the next token, the encoder becomes the natural place to expect planning to happen.
 Therefore, the encoder output is selected as the model output of the planning objective function.

 Next, generating the ground truth of planning contexts is necessary.
 Since the encoder output is selected, observe that all the transformations that occur in encoder layers amount to an aggregation of the model input embeddings in a different latent space.
 This aggregation forms the basis of (present) contextual understanding.
 Hence, one can expect an affinity between encoder output and a more direct aggregation of the model input embeddings.
 Given the planning objective function, this affinity can be extended to include future model input embeddings as well.
 This affinity is precisely what the objective function maximizes, or in minimization terms, it minimizes the disaffinity.